Labour Students: History within the National Union of Students

 In the late 1970s, Labour Students (then NOLS) worked within the NUS as part of the Broad Left, a student coalition which also included the student wing of the Communist Party of Great Britain and independent left wing students.
 The Broad Left stood slates of candidates in NUS elections.
 (The Broad Left is not to be confused with the post-1997 grouping Student Broad Left.)
 In the early 1980s NOLS broke with the Broad Left and presented its own slate of candidates in NUS elections.
 In 1982, NOLS won the presidency of NUS on its own for the first time.
 A succession of NOLS candidates were elected to the NUS Presidency until 2000 with the strongest challenges generally coming from those to the left of the Labour Party.
 Several former NOLS NUS Presidents, including Charles Clarke and Jim Murphy, went on to serve as Cabinet ministers, serving as members of a Labour government.
 Throughout this period, NOLS members of the NUS National Executive Committee were a minority, but exercised effective control.

 Labour Students' flagship policy in NUS was the rejection of campaigning for universal grants, in favour of targeting student support funds towards poorer students through means testing.
 National Conference 2006 narrowly supported this policy, but it was renewed with a much increased majority in 2007.
 However, the position was reversed again when National Conference 2016 voted to campaign for universal living grants, funded through progressive taxation, in both further and higher education, in a policy change that had been pushed forward by the left-wing group, the National Campaign Against Fees and Cuts.

 Alumni

-Recent graduates of Labour Students have often gone on to work in Labour Party headquarters, as ministerial special advisers, Trade Union officials and as members of left-leaning think tanks.
+Recent graduates of Labour Students have often gone on to work in the Labour Party Headquarters, as ministerial special advisers, Trade Union officials and as members of left-leaning think tanks.
 Many also go on to enjoy successful careers outside of the politics.